Amity University, Mumbai Law Admissions 2026

 The full form of LLB is Bachelor of Legislative Law.
-Students interested in pursuing the same should have graduated from a recognised university with a 45-50 per cent aggregate score, depending on the institute.
+Students interested in pursuing the LLB course should have graduated from a recognised university with a minimum of a 45-50 per cent aggregate score, depending on the institute.

 LLB Full Form | Bachelor of Legislative Law |